Week 19: Invention, intellectual property, and income

 8) What I learned

-IP week forced me to say what I would actually publish versus what was still a slide fantasy.
+IP week forced me to say what I would actually publish versus what was still only on slides.
 Apache 2.0 + CERN OHL fits the Fab repo I already have: firmware trees, KiCad carrier, pot mesh, week HTML evidence.
 The hard part is labeling what came from kits (omni base, Nanostat, XiaoZhi donor) so nobody thinks I designed the motor drivers.

-Income planning was useful as an honesty check.
+Income planning was a useful honesty check.
 I do care whether a nursing-home install could work, but crowdfunding, subscription “plant memory,” and city-scale mood maps were writing I did not believe.
-Trimming those out made the dissemination plan match the Week 18 scope contract instead of a pitch deck.
+Trimming those out made the dissemination plan match the Week 18 scope list instead of a pitch deck.

 Technically, the chain from sensors to cloud dialogue to a moving base is real on the bench in pieces.
 Integration is still the risk I under-scheduled.
 Leaf impedance is sensitive in ways DHT11 is not; v2 voice works but latency and WiFi dependence matter for the demo script.
 Every spoken line still has to trace to a sensor flag or an unknown label, same rule as Week 16.